What Is Casting Process?

 - The deposition of the air is absent.

-- The Casting metals of the centrifugal casting process are strong.
+- The Casting metals made by this type are strong.

 - The hollow sections can be produced with the help of centrifugal casting.